SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 met in order for the substate rules to match.
 EBC then uses the results of this analysis to create more expressive and general rules, which can contain the full gamut of tests that hand-written rules can and can have any element variablized.

 <!-- TODO What is gamut? -->

 ## Overview of the EBC Algorithm

 **Basic concepts**:

 -   Every condition and action in the explanation trace has three elements:
     -   For conditions, the three elements refer to the symbol in the positive equality test for the identifier, attribute and value of the condition.
 For example, the last condition of rule 2 in Figure 4.4 has `<s>` as the identifier element, number as the attribute element, and `<y>` as the value element.
     -   For actions, the three elements refer to the identifier, attribute and value of the WME being created.
 -   An element is either a variable, like `<s>` or a literal constant, like `23`, `3.3`, or `someString`

 ### Identity

 Before we can discuss the algorithm, we must first define one of its central
-concepts: *identity*.
+concepts: _identity_.

-- **An identity is the set of all variables in a trace that refer to the same underlying object.**
-      - So we can say that two *variables* are said to *share an identity* if they both refer to the same underlying object.
+-   **An identity is the set of all variables in a trace that refer to the same underlying object.** - So we can say that two _variables_ are said to _share an identity_ if they both refer to the same underlying object.
-- **The NULL identity is a special identity that indicates an element which cannot be generalized and must contain a specific value.**
-      - All elements in the original rule that reference specific constant values are trivially assigned the NULL identity.
-      - A variable’s identity can also be *mapped to the NULL identity*.
+-   **The NULL identity is a special identity that indicates an element which cannot be generalized and must contain a specific value.** - All elements in the original rule that reference specific constant values are trivially assigned the NULL identity. - A variable’s identity can also be _mapped to the NULL identity_.
 When this hap- pens, we say the identity has been **literalized**.

 EBC traverses an explanation trace of the problem-solving that occurred in the substate to determine which variables in different rule instances refer to the same underlying object.
 There are two ways that an explanation trace can show a shared identity:

 1. Variables that have the same name and are in the same rule firing will share an identity This is the trivial case.
 The basic semantics of rules implies that the same variable in a rule references the same underlying object.
 2. If a RHS action of one rule creates a WME and a LHS condition of another rules tests that same WME, then all variables in the condition and actions will possess the same identity as their counterpart’s corresponding element.
 The interaction between the two rules indicates a shared identity between their corresponding variables.

 ![An explanation trace of two simple rules that matched in a substate.](Images/chunking-trace2.png)